 Social Warfare – I use Social Warfare for adding social sharing buttons to every blog post.
 There are many button styling choices and you can decide to hide your share counts until they reach a certain number.
 It also makes it’s easy to add blog post images to your social media sites.

-Tailwind – In addition to using BoardBooster, I use Tailwind to find and schedule content from other bloggers.
-Tailwind makes it easy to schedule my Pinterest pins in advance, pin to multiple boards and track my analytics.
-It’s affordable, easy to use and is a wonderful time saving tool.
+Tailwind – This tool makes it possible to drive massive traffic to my website with Pinterest and puts it all on autopilot.
+I use Tailwind to find and schedule content from other bloggers.
+Tailwind has changed my business and allows me to keep my content fresh and relevant on Pinterest.
+It’s easy to schedule my Pinterest pins in advance, pin to multiple boards and track my analytics.
+Tailwind is affordable, easy to use and is a wonderful time saving tool.

 If you love to read books as much as I do, then you’ll want to check out my page below for a list of suggested business and personal development books: